RodGal-2020/C1/README.md

 - TAL.IA is a project *by means of which* we will be able to use deep learning in order to aid the d/Deaf community.
 - *There are always two sides to any situation*.
 In the case of...
 - This model achieves the *state-of-the-art* in the SLR task.
+- There is *no other* thing to have in mind *but* the uncertainty of...
+- I'm in *dire need* of a hero.
+- *One must look for themselves*.